aboodmufti/cupid/Final/Readme.txt

 2) This ReadMe file.

-3) Final.pro file along with the main and mainwindow files that are needed to launch the program.
+3) Final.pro file along with the main, mainwindow, style and welcomepage files that are needed to launch the program.

 -------------------------------------------------------------------------------------------------------